Purine Nucleoside Phosphorylase Deficiency Treatment & Management

 Enzyme replacement therapy

-Approximately, 150-160 patients with adenosine deaminase deficiency worldwide have received polyethylene glycol (PEG)–adenosine deaminase, and approximately 90 patients were currently receiving treatment in 2006.
+Approximately, 150-160 patients with ADA deficiency worldwide have received polyethylene glycol (PEG)–adenosine deaminase, and approximately 90 patients were receiving treatment in 2006.
 In the experience of these investigators, in 31 patients who received PEG–adenosine deaminase, 14 patients went on to HSCT, 14 patients continued to do well on PEG–adenosine deaminase therapy, and 3 patients died.
 PEG–adenosine deaminase therapy was generally well-tolerated.
 Immune reconstruction varied.
 In the first 6 months of therapy, absolute lymphocyte count (ALC), CD3+, and CD4+ T cell numbers did increase, with good lymphoproliferation responses to phytohemagglutinin (PHA), and thymopoiesis increased.
 However, over a prolonged time, T-cell numbers and naive T cells were reduced compared with normal controls.
 Metabolic abnormalities improved with PEG–adenosine deaminase but not as effective as that seen with HSCT.

 Live viral immunizations (eg, with oral polio vaccine) should be avoided.